Abdulkadir19997/Auto-Inpaint-Anything-WebAPP/README.md

 pip install -r requirements.txt
 ```

-### Step 5: Download the chckpoint models from the drive link
+### Step 5: Download the checkpoint models from the drive link
 Download the model checkpoints:
 1. Download the SAM sam_vit_h_4b8939.pth and the big-lama models from the given drive [pretrained_models](https://drive.google.com/drive/folders/1wpY-upCo4GIW4wVPnlMh_ym779lLIG2A?usp=sharing)
 2. Put both of them into `inpaint_anything/pretrained_models` folder (remember to extract the downloaded big-lama.zip file).